mifi/cloudwatch-winston/README.md

   // If maxQueuedBatches is exceeded, we will send queueOverrunMessage to CloudWatch Logs *once*, until queue has returned to normal again.
 Set to empty string to disable this behavior.
   queueOverrunMessage: 'Log queue overrun',

-  // Whether to abandon any remaining queued batches when the transport closes, or retry them until delivered
+  // Whether to immediately abandon any remaining queued batches when the transport closes, or retry them until delivered
   abandonQueueOnClose: true,

-}
+  // Whether a supplied error should cause the Winston transport to be closed.
+Any errors thrown when creating the log group or stream are not affected by this option.
+  shouldCloseOnFatalError: (err) => ['InvalidParameterException', 'InvalidSequenceTokenException', 'ResourceNotFoundException', 'UnrecognizedClientException'].includes(err.name), }
 ```